General Intro & Final Race Info

 Park in Hillcrest / Balboa Park, get ride back to your car.
 Least recommended, but easily doable if you can get back here after race.

-- NEW Option: Park anywhere near the Balboa Park area and take a Lime or BIRD Scooter.
+- Other Option: Park anywhere near the Balboa Park area and take a Lime, Wheels or BIRD Scooter.
 I am going to recommend not taking a Lime Bike or Ofo Bike as we want to keep your legs fresh for the race.
+Keep in mind these can be hard to find in the morning as many are still being charged up for the day, just something to think about.

 There are no shuttles back up to Balboa park area after the race, so if you park up there, you'll be on your own to get back up.